The Art of Speaker Placement

 Introduced several years ago to commercial movies theaters, Dolby Atmos adds ceiling-mounted speakers to create special effects which emanate from above the viewer.
 More recently, DTS:X and Auro-3D have expanded the options for object based surround sound and height effects speakers.
 This brings a new and thrilling dimension of realism to the cinema experience.

-Implementing Dolby Atmos in a home theater involves either mounting speakers like the SVS Prime Elevation high on a side wall and firing down, in the ceiling, or by adding Dolby-Atmos-enabled speaker modules which fire upward at the ceiling, thus relying on boundary reflection to provide the illusion that the special effects are originating from overhead.
+Implementing Dolby Atmos speakers in a home theater involves either mounting speakers like the SVS Prime Elevation high on a side wall and firing down, in the ceiling, or by adding Dolby-Atmos-enabled speaker modules which fire upward at the ceiling, thus relying on boundary reflection to provide the illusion that the special effects are originating from overhead.

 For a more deeper look at the new object based surround sound formats, check out this article, Getting Started with Dolby Atmos, DST:X and Auro-3D.